Mr-Baguetter/SCPSL-GhostSpectator/README.md

 https://github.com/Mr-Baguetter/SCPSL-GhostSpectator/assets/70399915/2ad56be1-b80a-4c71-9190-03847355e96e

 ## Ghost Spectator
 An SCP:SL Exiled plugin that turns users into ghosts when they die.
-Ghosts cannot be seen by alive players (including SCPs), cannot die, and can noclip.
+Ghosts cannot be seen by alive players (including SCPs), cannot die, and can noclip

+Original code is from https://github.com/Thundermaker300/GhostSpectator

 Current Plugin Version: V1.1.0

 ## REQUIREMENTS
-* Exiled: V8.8.1 or V8.9.0
+* Exiled: >= 8.8.1
-* SCP:SL Server: V13.4.2 or V13.5 Beta

 ## Config
 What ghosts can interact with is not shown on this list but is configurable and will be generated along with the rest of these settings.